HE Investors Have Opportunity to Lead Hawaiian Electric Industries, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-19, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hawaiian Electric Industries, Inc. ("Hawaiian Electric" or the "Company") (NYSE: HE).
+BENSALEM, Pa., Sept.
+22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hawaiian Electric Industries, Inc. ("Hawaiian Electric" or the "Company") (NYSE: HE).

 Class Period: February 28, 2019 – August 16, 2023